skylerush/FortniteBot/README.md

 using Kysune library
 can be download in the following command's

-This bot runs on Node.js download Node here https://nodejs.org/en/download/

-To get the bot working open a cmd window and run this in the directory you want to install the bot in

-npm i node epicgames-client --save
-npm i node epicgames-fortnite-client --save
-npm i loadsh --save

-the index.js will then be placed inside the folder where you have the folder "node_modules".
+HOW TO USE (For Beginners)

+Step 1) Download Node.JS https://nodejs.org/en/download/ install it

+Step 2) Run npm.bat

-Edit the index.js and on line 11 inside the quotes put your epic games account email and password in the one below.
+Step 3) Edit the bot.js and on line 11 inside the quotes put your epic games account email and password in the one below.

-and the after configurating your setting in the app simply do
-node index.js
+Step 4) Run Bot-Start.bat